oasis-open/cti-stix-elevator/docs/warnings.rst

 Parameter Observables in *[id]* are not handled, yet.
 814  warn
 *[property]* in *[id]* are not handled, yet.
 815  info
 Ambiguous file path *[path]* was not processed                                                                                              816  warn
+Pattern expression with STIX 1.x custom objects in *[id]* is ignored                                                                        817  warn
+Pattern expression with STIX 1.x custom properties in *[id]* is ignored                                                                     818  warn
 =========================================================================================================================================== ==== =====